brandonsimpson/docker_devbox/README.md

 2. `mysqldump --all-databases` from your current mysql server(s) to import later.

 3. Create a new folder which you want to call your new docker machine.
-For example, to create a new machine called `katana` we'll create a new folder:
+For example, to create a new machine called `devbox` we'll create a new folder:

     ```
-    mkdir -p ~/Sites/docker/katana
+    mkdir -p ~/Sites/docker/devbox
     ```

-4. Change into your new directory: `cd ~/Sites/docker/katana`
+4. Change into your new directory: `cd ~/Sites/docker/devbox`

 5. Clone this repo into your new directory:

     ```
-    git clone git@github.com:KatanaLLC/dev-docker.git .
+    git clone git@github.com:brandonsimpson/docker_devbox.git .
     ```

 6. Create a new docker machine: